Parts of Holland

-The Parts of Holland is a historical division of Lincolnshire, England, encompassing the south-east of the county.
+The Parts of Holland is a historical division of Lincolnshire, England, encompassing the southeast of the county.
 The name is still recognised locally and survives in the district of South Holland.

+Etymology

+The place name Holland appears on record in 1060 as Hoylandia and in the Domesday Book (1086) as Hoilant.
+The name is most often derived from Old English hoh ('a hill-spur') + land; giving the name a meaning of 'district characterised by hill-spurs' or similar.
+Formally-identical formations are found in the place-names Holland-on-Sea (Essex) and Up Holland (Lancashire).
+However, the topographical inappropriateness of a place-name referencing hill-spurs being applied to a low-lying region has been noted and Richard Coates has instead argued that the hoi- element in early forms represents a Brittonic haiw- ('a swamp').

 Administration

 Parts of Holland was one of the three medieval divisions, called 'Parts', of Lincolnshire (the other two being Lindsey and Kesteven) which had long had separate county administrations (quarter sessions).
 Under the Local Government Act 1888 it obtained a county council, which it retained until 1974.
 At that point the three county councils were abolished and Lincolnshire (minus the northern part of Lindsey, which formed part of Humberside) had a single county council for the first time.

-Before the changes of 1888, Holland had, since probably the tenth century, been divided into the three wapentakes of Elloe, Kirton and Skirbeck.
+Before the changes of 1888, Holland had, since probably the 10th century, been divided into the three wapentakes of Elloe, Kirton and Skirbeck.

 Under the Local Government Act 1894, the administrative county of Holland was divided into rural districts and urban districts, with the municipal borough of Boston remaining untouched.
 The rural districts were Boston, Crowland, East Elloe and Spalding, whilst Holbeach, Long Sutton, Spalding and Sutton Bridge became urban districts.